 Gabriel Kreindler studies issues in urban transportation in developing countries.
 His current projects focus on understanding the impact of traffic congestion management policies in large cities in developing countries through natural and field experiments.
 Gabriel received his PhD in Economics from MIT.
 He is currently a Prize Fellow in Economics, History, and Politics at Harvard and was a research fellow at the Becker-Friedman Institute at the University of Chicago.
 He will be He will join Harvard Economics Department as an Assistant Professor in 2021.

-Michael Kremer is a Senior Fellow at the Brookings Institution, a Fellow of the American Academy of Arts and Sciences, a recipient of a MacArthur Fellowship and a Presidential Faculty Fellowship.
+He is a Senior Fellow at the Brookings Institution, a Fellow of the American Academy of Arts and Sciences, a recipient of a MacArthur Fellowship and a Presidential Faculty Fellowship.
+He is the 2019 co-recipient of the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel.
 He was named a Young Global Leader by the World Economic Forum.
-Kremer’s recent research examines education and health in developing countries, immigration, and globalization.
+Kremer’s recent research examines education and health in developing countries, immigration, and globalization....
 Read more about Michael Kremer

 Matteo Maggiori’s research focuses on finance and international macroeconomics.
 His research topics have included the analysis of exchange rate dynamics, the international financial system, and very long-run discount rates.
 He is a faculty research fellow at the National Bureau of Economic Research and a research affiliate at the Center for Economic Policy Research.
 His research has been funded by the National Science Foundation.
 He received his PhD from the University of California at Berkeley.
 Matteo joined the faculty in July 2014.